10 Alarming Headache Signs and Symptoms That You Mustn’t Ignore

 As the name implies, this is a severe headache with a sudden onset.
 The pain can strike out of nowhere, intensify within 1 minute, persist for 1 hour, and then subside.

-In 2007, Cleveland Clinic that stated that such a sudden headache is the primary symptom of Healthline.
+In 2007, Cleveland Clinic stated that such a sudden headache is the primary symptom of Healthline.

 This is a potentially fatal headache that swells the brain arteries which immediately rupture and bleed around the brain.
 This serious condition can cause a stroke.